jnurdinn/iwgrapher/README.md

 5. If you want to run this script everytime you start the device, you may want to use Crontab routine to launch included shell script (launch.sh).
 Type this command : `$ sudo Crontab -e` <br /> Add the following line : `@reboot sleep 5 && sh /home/pi/iwgrapher/launcher.sh >/home/pi/iwgrapher/logs/cronlog 2>&1` <br />

-6. To see if it works, reboot your device by type in : `sudo reboot` <br /> If it won't start, you can always check the log file to see what's wrong
+6. To see if it works, reboot your device by typing in : `sudo reboot` <br /> If it won't start, you can always check the log file to see what's wrong (It's located on logs/cronlog)